OctoPrint/plugins.octoprint.org/_plugins/printwatch.md

 id: printwatch
 title: Abort Failures - Printwatch
-description: PrintWatch monitors your prints for defects in real-time and optimizes your 3D printers using Artificial Intelligence
+description: PrintWatch monitors your prints for defects in real-time and optimizes your 3D printers using Artificial Intelligence for Free.
+PrintWatch allows you to remotely view and manage your printers from anywhere in the world.
+Save wasted material and time with our AI monitoring system that notifies you and/or pauses the print when something goes wrong.
+Go about your day with the peace of mind that your 3D printer is working as it should.
 author: printpal.io
 license: AGPLv3